Jemnice

 Jemnice (/cs/; Jamnitz) is a town in Třebíč District in the Vysočina Region of the Czech Republic.
 It has about 4,000 inhabitants.
+The town proper is located on the Želetavka River in the Jevišovice Uplands.

+Jemnice was founded in the first quarter of the 13th century on the site of a mining settlement.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Jemnice consists of three municipal parts (in brackets population according to the 2021 census):